Quick Answer

 Our Top Pick

-Kyser Quick-Change Guitar Capo for 6-String Guitars
+Kyser Quick-Change Guitar Capo for 6-string acoustic guitars, Black, KG6BA

 Best for: Live performers and players who frequently change keys mid-song